-In cases where the Project will be approved through a Planned Development or Planned Unit Development ("PUD") process, the Authority may consider an exception to the requirement that the current zoning be appropriate for the proposed Project on a case-by-case basis.
-In order to be considered for such an exception, the Application must include a letter from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing ALL of the following:
+As evidence of the PUD status, the application must include a letter from the local zoning administrator (or chief elected official in localities without a zoning administrator) identifying the Project and containing all of the following:

-- The location of the Project Site (e.g. address or street crossings); and - A description of the Project (including number of units, proposed use, and whether it is new construction, rehabilitation, or both); and - A written explanation of the PUD approval process; and - Evidence the PUD process has been initiated; and - Evidence of which stage in the PUD approval process the Project has reached; and - Evidence satisfactory to the Authority that the PUD will be reviewed in a timely manner.
+- 1) The location of the Site(s) (e.g. address or street crossings); and - 2) A description of the Project (including number of units, proposed use, and whether it is new construction, rehabilitation, or both); and - 3) A written explanation of the PUD approval process; and - 4) Evidence the PUD process has been initiated; and timeline for completion.